 What will my solar PV system look like?

 A domestic solar PV system consists of a number of solar panels mounted to your roof (or in your garden) and connected into the electrical system within your building.
 The solar panels generate DC (direct current – like a battery) electricity, which is then converted through an inverter to AC (alternating current – like the electricity in your domestic socket).
 Solar PV systems are rated in kilowatts (kW).
 A 1kW solar PV system would require 3 or 4 solar panels on your roof.
 The generated electricity feeds any electrical loads in your home, and any excess can be stored (in a battery, or other storage solution like your hot water immersion tank) or exported from your house into the electrical network on your street.

 What is the right size solar PV system for my home?

-How can I store excess electricity from a solar PV system?
+How can I store excess electricity?

 If you choose to install a battery to increase the amount of solar electricity you use in your home, there are a few considerations which you should discuss with your installer

 Battery storage systems are often provided with a power rating in kilowatts (kW).
 Storage batteries for a grid connected solar PV storage system are around 1kW to 7kW.
 This is the capability of the battery to charge (from the PV system) and discharge (to the house).

 Battery storage system are also provided with a capacity rating in kilowatt-hours (kWh).
 A battery’s stated electricity capacity is generally larger than the battery’s actual useable capacity, because:

 • all batteries lose some energy in charging and discharging, though some have better ‘charge-discharge efficiency’ than others.

 • most batteries are not designed to be routinely fully discharged.
 Some have deeper discharge capability than others.